carpentries/carpentries.org/content/support/membership/_index.md

     </tr>
     <tr>
         <td>Has Feature</td>
-        <td><b>Professional development.</b> Keep your team's skills relevant to the evolving digital workforce with short-format training in remote collaboration, effective meeting facilitation, and more.</td>
+        <td><b>Professional development.</b> Keep your team's skills relevant to the evolving digital workplace with short-format training in remote collaboration, effective meeting facilitation, and more.</td>
     </tr>
     <tr>
         <td>Has Feature</td>